MicrosoftDocs/defender-docs/defender-endpoint/mac-schedule-scan.md

 ```

 2. Save the file as _com.microsoft.wdav.plist_.
+3. Check that the scheduled scan is configured via a "Set Preference"

+     ```
+     mdatp health --details scheduled_scan
+     ```

+     In the results, you should be able to see [managed].

 ### Example 2: Schedule an hourly quick scan, a daily quick scan, and weekly full scan using a _plist_